pnbruckner/ha-sun2/README.md

 Type | Enabled | Description
 -|-|-
 Solar Midnight | yes | The time when the sun is at its lowest point closest to 00:00:00 of the specified date; i.e. it may be a time that is on the previous day.
-Astronomical Dawn | no | The time in the morning when the sun is 18 degrees below the horizon.
-Nautical Dawn | no | The time in the morning when the sun is 12 degrees below the horizon.
-Dawn | yes | The time in the morning when the sun is 6 degrees below the horizon.
-Rising | yes | The time in the morning when the sun is 0.833 degrees below the horizon.
+Astronomical Dawn | no | The time in the morning when the sun is 18 degrees below the horizon Nautical Dawn | no | The time in the morning when the sun is 12 degrees below the horizon Dawn | yes | The time in the morning when the sun is 6 degrees below the horizon Rising | yes | The time in the morning when the sun is 0.833 degrees below the horizon.
 This is to account for refraction.
-Solar Noon | yes | The time when the sun is at its highest point.
-Setting | yes | The time in the evening when the sun is 0.833 degrees below the horizon.
+Solar Noon | yes | The time when the sun is at its highest point Setting | yes | The time in the evening when the sun is 0.833 degrees below the horizon.
 This is to account for refraction.
-Dusk | yes | The time in the evening when the sun is a 6 degrees below the horizon.
-Nautical Dusk | no | The time in the evening when the sun is a 12 degrees below the horizon.
-Astronomical Dusk | no | The time in the evening when the sun is a 18 degrees below the horizon.
+Dusk | yes | The time in the evening when the sun is a 6 degrees below the horizon Nautical Dusk | no | The time in the evening when the sun is a 12 degrees below the horizon Astronomical Dusk | no | The time in the evening when the sun is a 18 degrees below the horizon

 ### Length of Time Sensors (in hours)